-Jo Mylan is Research Fellow at the Sustainable Consumption Institute (SCI) and Institute for Innovation Research (MIoIR), Alliance Manchester Business School.
+Jo Mylan is Lecturer in Sustainability and Innovation at Alliance Manchester Business School.
+She is affilated to both the Sustainable Consumption Institute (SCI) and Institute for Innovation Research (MIoIR).

 My research engages with questions of how societies can transition to less resource intensive ways of meeting our needs, with interests in:

 - Sustainable consumption and production

 - Low carbon transitions

 - Firm and industry responses to environmental problems

 - The co-evolution of technology and cultural conventions